 - Current Medical Certificate

 Completion of the Transition Course is equivalent to a “rental checkout”.
-Upon completion, the Renter will be able to rent a Cirrus SR20 or SR22T from Lunken Flight Training Center.
-In order to Rent the Cirrus LFTC must have the Cirrus Transition Certificate on file.
+Upon completion, the Renter will be able to rent the Cirrus SR22T from Lunken Flight Training Center.
+In order to Rent the Cirrus, LFTC must have the Cirrus Transition Certificate on file.
 Rental checkouts are valid for one year, and Cirrus’ designed recurrent training event must be completed annually to renew the LFTC rental checkout.

 Note: If a pilot has received training in a Cirrus within the past 12 months, that pilot may be eligible for a training credit.
 FAA employees required to fly a Cirrus as part of their job are also eligible for training credit.
 Please call for details.

 A Flight Review (formerly known as a Biennial Flight Review) is required by FAR 61.56

 and, for the current, proficient pilot, can usually be completed at or just over the minimum requirements of 1.0 hour dual flight and 1.0 hour of ground instruction.